Kellyanne Conway Says Public Officials Who Have Harmed Women Should Step Aside

 “I said very early that the conduct as described should disqualify anyone from serving in public office, and I’ll stand by that,” Conway told Raddatz, referring to the accusations against Moore.
 “Everybody should know that conduct is disqualifying.”

-These statements come exactly one month after Conway praised Donald Trump, a man who has been accused of sexual harassment and assault more than 10 times, for “elevating and empowering women.”
+These statements come exactly one month after Conway praised Donald Trump, a man who has been accused of sexual harassment and assault more than ten times, for “elevating and empowering women.”

 Comments